danielepolencic/yahoo-finance/README.md

 A node wrapper to call the various Yahoo!
 Finance API's.

+> Some services have been deprecated by Yahoo! as of May 18th, 2017.
+Please see API docs below.

 ## Prerequisites

 This module requires a Yahoo!
 API key.
 [More info here](https://developer.yahoo.com/apps/create/).